aws-samples/alarm-context-tool/README.md

-# Alarm Context Tool
+# Alarm Context Tool (ACT)

-This project enhances AWS CloudWatch Alarms by providing additional context to aid in troubleshooting.
-It leverages AWS Lambda, CloudWatch, X-Ray, and other AWS services to gather and present relevant information.
+The Alarm Context Tool (ACT) enhances AWS CloudWatch Alarms by providing additional context to aid in troubleshooting and analysis.
+By leveraging AWS services such as Lambda, CloudWatch, X-Ray, and Amazon Bedrock, this solution aggregates and analyzes metrics, logs, and traces to generate meaningful insights.
+Using generative AI capabilities from Amazon Bedrock, it summarizes findings, identifies potential root causes, and offers relevant documentation links to help operators resolve issues more efficiently.
+The implementation is designed for easy deployment and integration into existing observability pipelines, significantly reducing response times and improving root cause analysis.

 ## Table of Contents
 - [Prerequisites](#prerequisites)